Standard TriadsSubminor onMinor onNeutral onMajor onSupermajor on

 19/17192.56193.55

-Interestingly, in the same way that 11/9 is essentially pure due to the 9th and 11th harmonics being flat by the same amount, 17/13, 19/13, and 19/17 are all represented within about a cent of their JI counterparts.
+Interestingly, in the same way that 11/9 is essentially pure due to the 9th and 11th harmonics being flat by the same amount, 17/13, 19/13, and 19/17 are all represented within about a cent of their JI counterparts, with 13, 17, and 19 all about two quarter commas sharp.
 This contributes to 4:5:7:13:17:19 subset chords being reasonably consonant when voiced well, despite the higher harmonics.

 Progressions